ADEL-MAHMOUD10/Dashboard_SubTranscribe/README.md

 ## Troubleshooting
 - If you encounter any issues, ensure that your Python environment is set up correctly with the required libraries.
-- make sure you install `requirements.txt`
+- Make sure MongoDB is properly installed and running
+- Check that all required packages from `requirements.txt` are installed

 ## License